 The new report from the GAO says U.S. fishing communities can enhance resilience if federal managers work with regional management bodies to improve data streams and use climate information in fisheries management decisions.
 The GAO report recommends that the federal fishery managers (1) regularly collect and share information on fishery management activities for enhancing climate resilience and (2) work with Regional Fishery Management Councils to identify and prioritize climate resilience opportunities and develop a plan to implement them.

-“Our report lays out impactful steps fisheries managers can take now that will greatly improve climate resilience today and help fishing communities better weather climate impacts,” said report lead author Chris Free, a research scientist at UCSB.
+“Our report lays out impactful steps fisheries managers can take now that can help improve the climate resilience of the nation’s fisheries and the communities that depend on them.,” said report lead author Chris Free, a research scientist at UCSB.

 Free and the team of researchers at UCSB evaluated the management of over 500 fisheries across the United States, specifically examining what’s known as Harvest Control Rules (HCRs)—the rules that guide how much of a stock can be fished.
 The authors generated a suite of design recommendations for HCRs that can help ensure sustainable fisheries and fishing communities in a changing climate.

 Across coasts, U.S. fishing communities are already dealing with the impacts of climate change.
 The UCSB report identifies actionable recommendations that can help in both the short and long term.
-These include using catch limits based on stock population size, accounting for potential impacts of climate change into the rules, and evaluating which rules are best for a specific region.
+These include using catch limits based on stock population size, accounting for potential impacts of climate change into the rules, and evaluating which management approaches are best for a specific fishery.

 View the study here and a one-page summary of recommendations below.